- The best estate cars for 2019

 Scroll down or jump to your favourite:

 3. Mercedes-Benz E-Class Estate

 11. Honda Civic Tourer

 12. Audi A6 Avant

-We're going to set the benchmark for the best estate cars early, with our Parkers New Car Awards 2018 'Large Family Car' winner - the BMW 5 Series Touring.
+We're going to set the benchmark early, with our Parkers New Car Awards 2018 'Large Family Car' winner - the BMW 5 Series Touring.
 Spanning a wide range of budgets, engines and trim levels, the sleek design shouts premium and elegance, and there is a wide range of optional extras to choose from.
 Park Assist will steer the car into a parking space for you, while Surround View gives you a 360-degree view of the car.

 Popularity means there's a good supply of new and used cars, including the excellent previous generation 5 Series Touring.
 For cash buyers and fleet/PCP leasing customers alike, strong residuals ensure the BMW is appealing financially too.
 Performance is excellent, with four and six cylinder turbocharged petrol or diesel engines to choose from and either six-speed manual or eight-speed automatic gearboxes. xDrive is offered on all but the base model.
 Driving is engaging, with a good compromise between handling prowess and passenger comfort.

 Insurance group: 30 - 41